lenseswaenen/lenseswaenen.github.io/_posts/2021-04-27-matrix_logarithm.md

 e^A = 1 + A + \frac{1}{2} A^2 + \frac{1}{3!}A^3 + \ldots + \frac{1}{n!}A^n + \ldots
 $$

-There is a famous paper by MATLAB founder Cleve Moler on how there are many ways to compute is, but all of them are [dubious](https://www.cs.cornell.edu/cv/ResearchPDF/19ways+.pdf).
+There is a famous paper by MATLAB founder Cleve Moler on how there are many ways to compute it, but all of them are [dubious](https://www.cs.cornell.edu/cv/ResearchPDF/19ways+.pdf).
 Luckily, we will only be dealing with a specific type of small systems in this post: $3 \times 3$ skew-symmetric systems.
 A skew-symmetric system is one that satisfies

 $$
 S^T = - S